Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 DOMPurify would remove any `<plaintext>` including its content.
 A later check for any malicious payload would be negative.

-HTML Purifier on the other hand just strips the `<plaintext>` element while its content remains on the page.
+HTML Purifier on the other hand just strips the `<plaintext>` tag, while its content remains on the page.
 If we’d trust the previous DOMPurify result, we’d be surprised by sudden new content being placed verbatim in the HTML code.